fluxionary/minetest-action_queues/README.md

 # action_queues

-minetest mod which provides an API for queuing things for batch processing w/ various ways to specify the batch "size".
+provides an API for queuing things for batch processing w/ various ways to specify the batch "size".

 ## api